How To Use The Least Squares Regression Calculator

 the points are from the calculated least squares regression line.

-The linear regression modeling process only looks at the mean of the
+The modeling process only looks at the mean of the

 dependent variable.
 This is important if you're concerned with a small subset of the population, where extreme values trigger extreme outcomes.